h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 This visualization powerfully illustrates the geometric relationship between a 3D probability density function (PDF) and its 2D contour representation.
 Here's the explanation:

-1. **The 3D surface**: The mesh surface represents the probability density function of a bivariate normal distribution, with height at any point (x,y) corresponding to the probability density f(x,y).
+1. **The 3D surface**: The mesh surface represents the probability density function of a bivariate normal distribution, with height at any point $(x,y)$ corresponding to the probability density $f(x,y)$.

 2. **Colored horizontal planes**: These planes intersect the PDF at specific height values:
    - The red plane (lowest) intersects at density level 0.05